devskgwl/top-rock-paper-scissors/README.md

-# top-rock-paper-scissors
+# Project: Rock Paper Scissors
-Project: Rock Paper Scissors
+- Visit this link and inspect document to see console logs for output!!